garretthurd2/Garrett-Hurds-Portfolio/capstone-fishing-rod-controller/README.md

 **Power distribution:** A 24V 12 Ah lithium drill battery (chosen so end users and recreational therapists could swap it like any cordless tool battery) feeds a buck converter down to 12V for the three motor drivers, then an LDO down to 5V for the microcontroller and controller electronics.

 **Motor drivers:**
-- **Reel motor:** a simple, effective low-side MOSFET + PWM design — one of the few subsystems that worked essentially on the first try
+- **Reel motor:** a simple, effective low-side MOSFET + PWM design
 - **Stepper motor (casting):** drives the casting arm, tensioning a spring for the back-cast and free-wheeling to release it forward
 - **Thumb/linear actuator:** releases the bait-caster's clutch at a precisely timed point in the forward-cast arc (45°), timed via slow-motion camera analysis of the release point
-- **H-bridge:** went through a full redesign mid-project — the original gate-driver approach (pulling gate voltage above drain voltage) was unfamiliar territory and cost about a month of debugging before we cut losses and switched to a simpler opamp-based logic-control design.
+- **H-bridge:** went through a full redesign mid-project.
+The original gate-driver approach (pulling gate voltage above drain voltage) was unfamiliar territory and cost about a month of debugging before we cut losses and switched to a simpler opamp-based logic-control design.
 Schottky diodes were added in parallel with the MOSFETs to dissipate back-EMF from the stepper's return spring; without them, the rod's return motion stuttered instead of moving smoothly.

 **Buck converter — what didn't work:** the custom buck converter was one of the highest-risk parts of the design, and it failed twice.
 First attempt missed a feedback loop entirely.
 Second attempt (an IC-based design with integrated feedback) tested fine standalone but melted on contact with the actual system power rails during acceptance testing.
-Both PCB revisions kept header-pin compatibility with an off-the-shelf buck converter as a fallback specifically because this was flagged as high-risk early — that fallback is what shipped at Expo.
+Both PCB revisions kept header-pin compatibility with an off-the-shelf buck converter as a fallback specifically because this was flagged as high-risk early.

 ## Key Results